eddiejessup/porc/source/index.md

 results, err := c.Search(collection, query, offset, limit)
 ```

 Returns list of items matching the lucene query.
+The next page of results URL is specified by both the `next` field in the JSON response and the `Link` header value with a rel=`next`.
+If no `next` field or `Link` header is returned, there are no additional pages.
+The same is true for a previous page.
+If there are preceding results, then there will be a URL specified by both the `prev` field in the JSON response and a `Link` header with rel=`prev`.

 ### HTTP Request